-The results of the most recent compliance audit will be posted within three months from the end of the audit period to the Repository.
+The results of the most recent compliance audit will be posted within three months from the end of the audit period to the Repository and, if applicable to the CCADB.
 In the event of a delay greater than three months, the CA will provide an explanatory letter signed by the qualified auditor.